 Join the lab!
-If you are a bright, hard-working and enthusiastic person who is passionate about the type of science we do, feel free to contact us regarding an opportunity to join the lab!
+If you are passionate about the type of science we do and want to be involved, feel free to contact us regarding an opportunity to join the lab.

 - PhD in Neuroscience, Biopsychology, Pharmacology or a related field